-At ICMP we run two ‘taught’ postgraduate programmes, the MA in Songwriting and the MMus in Popular Music Performance.
+At ICMP we run three ‘taught’ postgraduate programmes, the MA in Songwriting, the MA in Creative Music Production and the MMus in Popular Music Performance.
 We’re often asked how and where postgraduate study fits into the landscape for professional musicians, music teachers and academically-minded music graduates.
 So let’s answer some of those burning questions, specifically in relation to our MMus programme.

 What’s the difference between postgraduate and undergraduate study?

 In many cases, postgraduate students have careers that are already up and running so they’re clear about their professional destination and what this looks like.
 It’s a great course to study alongside your professional life as a musician or music tutor.

 Why does this course appeal to professional musicians?

 Professional musicians and music tutors are particularly drawn to the MMus programme as a way of challenging themselves and pushing their abilities as a musician.
 It’s the best way they can reinvest in themselves and specialise in something profoundly important.